Britney Spears Returning To The Studio After Taking Time Off To Help Father Amid Health Scare

 “She is looking forward to getting back in the studio and releasing that once it’s complete.
 She feels very comfortable working with Justin and loves his work.”

-Back in January, the Inquisitr reported that Spears canceled the upcoming Las Vegas show after her dad was still in ill health.
-The mother of two explained to her Instagram followers that her father was hospitalized a few months ago after his colon ruptured.
+Back in January, The Inquisitr reported that Spears canceled the upcoming Las Vegas show after her dad was reported in ill health.
+The mother-of-two explained to her Instagram followers that her father was hospitalized a few months ago after his colon ruptured.
 Jamie nearly died from the illness, but luckily he made it out and is recovering.
-At the time, Britney told fans that her father still had a long road ahead of him with his health battles and she felt it was best to be by his side at the time rather than perform her show.
+At the time, Britney told fans that her father still had a long road ahead of him with his health battles, and she felt it was best to be by his side at the time rather than perform her show.

-And during the rough patch, Spears has been leaning against her boyfriend, Sam Asghari, who has been incredibly great and supportive in getting Britney through things.
-A source close to the pair dished that Britney’s father’s most recent health issues have actually brought the couple closer together and Britney is so grateful that she has Sam to lean on.
+And during the rough patch, Spears has been leaning on her boyfriend, Sam Asghari, who has been incredibly great and supportive in getting Britney through things.
+A source close to the pair dished that Britney’s father’s most recent health issues have actually brought the couple closer together, and Britney is so grateful that she has Sam to lean on.

-Hopefully fans can expect Spears new album in the very near future.
+Hopefully, fans can expect Spears’ new album in the very near future.